aws-samples/amazon-sagemaker-secure-mlops/documentation/deployment.md

     --query "Stacks[0].Outputs[*].[OutputKey, OutputValue]"
 ```

-The name of the provisioned IAM role `StackSetExecutionRoleName` must be passed to the `env-main.yaml` template or used in Service Catalog-based deployment as `SetupStackSetExecutionRoleName` parameter.
+Take a note of `StackSetExecutionRoleName` in the stack output.
+This name of the provisioned IAM role must be passed to the `env-main.yaml` template or used in Service Catalog-based deployment as `SetupStackSetExecutionRoleName` parameter.

 ### Step 2
 **This step is only needed if you use AWS Organizations setup.**<br/>